BestEnemies/AIiLight/Flashing-the-Firmware.md

-Having your Ai-Thinker RGBW Light run using the **AiLight** firmware is quite simple and consists of two parts:
+Having your Ai-Thinker RGBW Light run using the **AiLight** firmware is quite simple and consists only of two parts:
 1. Compiling the firmware
 2. Flashing (i.e uploading) the firmware.